mdn/content/files/en-us/learn/javascript/objects/test_your_skills_colon__object_basics/index.md

 In this task you are provided with an object literal, and your tasks are to

 - Store the value of the `name` property inside the `catName` variable, using bracket notation.
-- Run the `greeting()` method using dot notation (it will log the greeting to the browser DevTools' console).
+- Run the `greeting()` method using dot notation (it will log the greeting to the browser's console).
 - Update the `color` property value to `black`.

 Try updating the live code below to recreate the finished example: